-- 6.1 The Board shall elect a Chair from amongst its members. - 6.2 The Board shall elect a Vice-Chair from amongst its members. - 6.3 When the Chair of the Board is from the employer representatives, then the Vice-Chair will be elected from the member representatives, and vice versa.
+- 6.1 At the first meeting held in each municipal year the board shall: - 6.2 elect a Chair from amongst its members. - 6.3 elect a Vice-Chair from amongst its members. - 6.4 When the Chair of the Board is from the employer representatives, then the Vice-Chair will be elected from the member representatives, and vice versa.